nasa/Common-Metadata-Repository/metadata-db-app/README.md

   * collections with any combination of concept-id, provider-id, entry-id, entry-title, short-name, version-id and native-id
   * granules with provider-id, granule-ur
   * granules with provider-id, native-id
-  * tags or tag associations with no parameters other than exclude-metadata and latest
+  * tags, tag associations or humanizers with concept-id or native-id
   * tag associations with associated-concept-id, associated-revision-id

 ```